Nice to meet you.

 2. Define which process should be optimized

-Once business processes have been sufficiently documented, it’s time to start DMAIC itself and define which process you’re going to optimize first.
+Once business processes have been sufficiently documented, it’s time to start DMAIC itself and define which process you’ll optimize first.

 In the beginning, it may seem a little overwhelming – especially considering there are potentially tens, hundreds, or perhaps even thousands of processes to optimize.
-That’s why it’s best to create a list of key processes to optimize, then work your way down the list.
+That’s why it’s best to create a list of key processes to optimize and then work your way down the list.

 To figure out this list, ask yourself: